astyonax/patched-RTS5227-5229/README.md

 ## Patched driver

-It is possible to download the drivers from the Realtek website, but it requires some changes to compile it in new kernels (here I have linux 4.4.0).
+Official drivers can be downloaded from the Realtek website, but require some changes to compile in new kernels (here I have linux 4.4.0).

-As I do not think I can redistribure realtek code, here I added the patch to compile the driver in Ubuntu 15.10, with kernel:
+As I do not think I can redistribure realtek code, here I added the patch to compile the driver in Ubuntu 15.10, for kernel:

 ```
 $uname -a